/ tool-comparisons / Hetzner vs Coolify for Solo Developers

 Management overhead.
 With Hetzner alone, you manage everything: Nginx, SSL, Docker, deployments, databases, backups.
 With Coolify on top, it manages deployments, SSL, reverse proxying, and service provisioning.
 You still manage the underlying server (updates, security), but the application layer is handled.

 Cost structure.
 Hetzner charges for compute resources.
 Coolify is free when self-hosted.
-Running Coolify on a Hetzner CX22 (EUR 3.79/mo) gives you a full PaaS for under $5/month.
-Compare that to Heroku ($7/mo per dyno) or Railway ($5/mo + usage).
-The savings are enormous.
+Running self-hosted Coolify on a Hetzner CX23 (EUR 3.99/mo) gives you a full PaaS for the price of the server alone, roughly $4 to $5/month all in.
+Compare that to a managed platform like Heroku or Railway once you add a dyno, a database, and bandwidth, and the savings are enormous.

 Scaling approach.
 Hetzner scales by upgrading server size or adding more servers.
 Coolify supports multi-server deployments, so you can add Hetzner servers to your Coolify cluster as you grow.
 It's not Kubernetes-level orchestration, but for a solo developer it handles growth well.